PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_en.md

 [简体中文](table_recognition_en.md) | English

-# General Table Recognition Pipeline Usage Tutorial
+# General Table Recognition Pipeline Tutorial

 ## 1. Introduction to the General Table Recognition Pipeline
 Table recognition is a technology that automatically identifies and extracts table content and its structure from documents or images.
 It is widely used in data entry, information retrieval, and document analysis.
 By leveraging computer vision and machine learning algorithms, table recognition can convert complex table information into editable formats, facilitating further data processing and analysis for users.